 As the motorcycle owner, you are responsible for the performance of the required maintenance listed in your Owner's Manual.
-Harley-Davidson recommends that you retain all receipts covering maintenance on your motorcycle, but Harley-Davidson cannot deny emissions warranty coverage solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance, unless the condition is caused by your lack of maintenance or improper maintenance.
+Harley-Davidson recommends that you retain all receipts covering maintenance on your motorcycle, but Harley-Davidson cannot deny emissions warranty coverage solely for the lack of receipts or for your failure to en sure the performance of all scheduled maintenance.

 You are responsible for presenting your motorcycle to an authorized Harley-Davidson dealer as soon as a problem exists.
 The warranty repairs should be completed in a reasonable amount of time, not to exceed 30 days.
-As the motorcycle owner, you should also be aware that Harley-Davidson may deny you warranty coverage if your motorcycle or a part has failed due to abuse, neglect, improper maintenance, or unapproved modifications.

-If you have any questions regarding your warranty rights and responsibilities, you should contact;
+As the motorcycle owner, you should also be aware that Harley-Davidson may deny you warranty coverage if your motorcycle or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.

-- Harley-Davidson Customer Service Department at 1-800-258-2464 (U.S. only) or 1-414-343-4056, or - California Air Resources Board at 9528 Telstar Ave., El Monte, California 91731
+If you have any questions regarding your warranty rights and responsibilities, you should contact Harley-Davidson Customer Service Department at 1-800-258-2464 (U.S. only) or 1-414-343-4056, or the California Air Resources Board at 9528 Telstar Ave., El Monte, California 91731.